 According to a study published in Harvard Business Review, leaders who possess a high degree of self-awareness are better equipped to understand their own behaviors and how they impact others, which leads to more effective management and stronger team dynamics.

-This scorecard wasn't just a checklist; it was a living document that evolved with Charles’ role and was regularly reviewed to ensure it remained relevant.
+This scorecard wasn't just a checklist; it was a living document that evolved with Charles’ role and was regularly reviewed to ensure it remained relevant, and his success could be tracked.

 Months One and Two: Individual Coaching for Growth